Kara Del Toro Flaunts Her Assets In Lacy Bralette While Sipping A Drink

 “GOD MADE YOU SO PERFECT,” gushed a fan.

-Others were lucky enough to get a response from the model..
+Others were lucky enough to get a response from the model.

 “You listen to h3h3??” asked an Instagram user.